mohit61/shell/README.md

 - Open terminal and dowload all dependencies using `npm install`

-- To start the web-app using `npm start`
+- Start the web-app using `npm start`